maskeddd/doordash-account-creator/README.md

 ## Configure

 The tool can be configured in the included `config.json` file.
-An explanation of each item can be seen below.
+Most items are required.

 ```json
 {